microsoft/todo-app-java-on-azure/README.md

 and AngularJS to interact with Azure.
 This sample application provides several deployment options to deploy to Azure, pls see deployment section below.
-With Azure support in Spring Starters, maven plugins and Eclipse / IntelliJ plugins, Java application development and deployment on Azure are effortless now.
+With Azure support in Spring Starters, maven and gradle plugins and Eclipse / IntelliJ plugins, Java application development and deployment on Azure are effortless now.